prushton2/2.5dRenderEngine/README.md

 # 2.5dRenderEngine
-A render engine for 2.5d
+A render engine for 2.5d built in Python